The Economics of Social Data: Model

 \textbf{Participation Constraints\qquad }The participation constraints of every consumer and of the producer are required to hold at the \emph{ex ante} level.
 Thus, the consumers agree to the data policy before the realization of their signals.
 The choice of \emph{ex ante} participation constraints captures the prevailing conditions under which users interact with large digital platforms.
 For instance, users of services on Amazon, Facebook, or Google typically establish an account and accept the \textquotedblleft terms of service\textquotedblright\ before making any specific query or post.
 Through the lens of our model, the consumer requires a level of compensation that allows her to profitably share the information in expectation.
 Upon agreeing to participate, there are no further incentive compatibility constraints on the transmission of her information.

 \textbf{Lack of Commitment\qquad }As we mentioned above, targeted advertising is the primary source of revenue for digital platforms.
-Consequently, the data intermediary in our sequential game sells the consumers' data only to the producer, and cannot commit to withhold any information from him.
+Consequently, the data intermediary in our sequential game sells the consumers' data only to the producer, and cannot commit to withholding any information from him.
 Similarly, the intermediary's choice of data outflow policy occurs after consumers are enlisted but before their data are realized.
-This assumption captures the limited ability of a platform to write advertising contracts contingent on, say, the volume of activity taking place or the number of registered users.
-Under these assumptions, Theorem \ref{dop} shows that selling data \emph{only} to the producer entails no loss of revenue for the intermediary.
-In Section \ref{iwc}, we discuss additional data-sharing policies (such as charging consumers for product recommendations) that may emerge in equilibrium if the intermediary can commit to withholding information privacy.
+This assumption captures the limited ability of a platform to write advertising contracts contingent on, say, the volume of activity taking place at any point in time.

-\textbf{Linear Pricing\qquad }The producer in our model uses the consumers' data to set (possibly discriminatory) prices.
-While this canonical example facilitates the interpretation of our anonymization result (Theorem \ref{si}), any model where the data buyer can use the consumers' information against them would yield similar intuitions.
-Our producer is further restricted to charging a (possibly personalized) unit price to each consumer.
-The gains from data sharing would arguably change if richer pricing instruments enabled the producer to extract more of the surplus generated through better information.
-In turn, this would affect the value of the social data and the price of individual data.
-However, the presence of the data externality would continue to drive a gap between equilibrium and socially efficient allocation.
+\textbf{Linear Price Discrimination\qquad }The producer in our baseline model uses the consumers' data to charge a unit price to each consumer.
+Whether richer pricing instruments enable online merchants to implement more sophisticated forms of price discrimination is largely an empirical question.
+However, as we discuss in Section \ref{gasec}, the general anonymization result of Proposition \ref{ga} guides the intermediary's optimal data policy even if the producer can extract more of the surplus generated through better information.
+Indeed, even in the case of perfect price discrimination, the presence of the data externality would continue to drive a gap between equilibrium and socially efficient allocation.